jeffh/Fox/docs/source/generators.rst

     will also provide shrinking for free.

 .. warning::
-    This section assumes function programming concepts.
+    This section assumes knowledge functional programming concepts.
 It's worth reading up on function composition, map/reduce, recursion, and lazy computation.

 It is worth reading up on :ref:`How Shrinking Works` before proceeding.

 Let's write a custom integer generator that shrinks to ``10`` instead of zero.
-We won't be using any thing built on top of ``FOXChoose`` for demonstrative purposes, but we will be using Fox's :ref:`debugging functions`.
+We won't be using anything built on top of ``FOXChoose`` for demonstrative purposes, but we will be using Fox's :ref:`debugging functions`.

 Step one, we can easily always generate 10 by returning a child-less rose tree::